 - You generally have to skip various parts of the camps, such as the first row of blocks at the camp and some of the various parts of Auschwitz II

-- You are limited in how long you will spend in each camp
+- Limits how long you will spend in each camp

 - Can be Expensive